SANDEEPERUMALLA/snakeandladders/README.md

 - Made the board generation config based, a board would be generated randomly based on input config and multiple games can be played on the board.

-- No of players, no of snakes, no of ladders, no of games in a simulation are configuration
+- No of players, no of snakes, no of ladders, no of games in a simulation are configurable,

 - Captured all the required stats at game level (game stats) and aggregating them across all the games in the simulation.

-- Using the random dice in actual simulation and fake dice (a test double) to generate a predefined dice sequence in case of test
+- Using the random dice in actual simulation and fake dice (a test double) to generate a predefined dice sequence in case of tests.